ewxrjk/bank/README.md

 The server is implemented in [Go](https://golang.org/), a memory-safe language.
-Values are substitued into HTML pages using [html/template](https://golang.org/pkg/html/template/) and into database queries using placeholder parameters as described in the [database/sql](https://golang.org/pkg/database/sql/) API.
+Values are substituted into HTML pages using [html/template](https://golang.org/pkg/html/template/) and into database queries using placeholder parameters as described in the [database/sql](https://golang.org/pkg/database/sql/) API.

 User logins are tracked with a cookie and an associated token.